jordansds/Archipelago_TWW3_Alt/README.md

 **randomize_personalities**: Give AI factions random personalities.
 Makes the game less predictable.

 **ritual_shuffle**: Locks certain faction mechanics behind multiworld items.
-Possibly doesn't work.

 **balance**: Forces unlocks to be near the start of the multiworld so you're guaranteed to get useful items early.
 In a multiworld setting, 20 is probably the highest you'd want this.
 If you're not sure what to do with this option, either set it to 10 or leave it off.
 For singleplayer games a value of at least 40 should guarantee a smooth early game.

-**force_early_buildings/units/techs**: Sets the max tiers that can be forced to generate early.
+**force_early**: Sets the max tiers that can be forced to generate early.
-5 allows all tiers to generate, 0 disables early generation for the respective setting.
+5 allows all tiers to generate, 0 disables early generation.

 ## Recommended mods: